Barbara Nicholls

 Before a Board Pack or Fundraise

 If you can't stand behind the figures, it shows.
-Get the independent read before the numbers carry weight.
+Get the independent read before the numbers really matter.

 After a Merger or Acquisition

-Combining two data estates surfaces duplication, conflicts, and orphaned records nobody owns.
+Putting two data estates together turns up duplicates, conflicts and stray records nobody owns.

-Models are only as good as the data underneath them.
+Models are only as good as the data underneath.
 The audit tells you whether you're ready.

 When You Suspect Data Debt

-Duplicates, gaps, manual workarounds, spreadsheets propping up core processes.
+Duplicates, gaps, manual workarounds, spreadsheets holding up core processes.
 If it feels fragile, it usually is.

 When No One Can Say Who Owns the Data